UMM-CSci-3601/intro-to-git/README.md

 will only share changes through explicit interactions with the GitHub repository through git.

-When you are getting started on a new project in IDEA using GitHub and wish to clone a repository, you will first be prompted to log in to GitHub.
-By default, IDEA will offer to let you log in using a token.
-At that point, you should choose the password option for providing your credentials to GitHub.
+When you are getting started on a new project in VS Code using GitHub and wish to clone a repository, you can either use the command line or GitKraken to do so.
 Read further to find more instructions for cloning the repository for this lab.

 ### Join our GitHub Classroom team; get your clone URL